carolzhou/multiPhATE2/README.md

 * HMM/ directory - Raw hmm output (if not "cleaned"); pvog and vog hmm fasta groupings
 * PROFILE/ directory - Raw profile search output (if not "cleaned"); pvog and vog profile fasta groupings
 * Output files:
-	gene-call outputs from each of the gene callers that was run, including a gff-formatted output file gene.fnt and protein.faa fasta files generated using the user-designated preferred gene finder CGC_results.txt - side-by-side comparison of all gene finder results (if at least two were run) plus comparison statistics cgc.gff - a superset of gene calls, each tagged with the gene caller(s) that made the call gene-call subsets:  consensus, common-core
+	- gene-call outputs from each of the gene callers that was run, including a gff-formatted output file
+	- gene.fnt and protein.faa fasta files generated using the user-designated preferred gene finder
+	- CGC_results.txt - side-by-side comparison of all gene finder results (if at least two were run) plus comparison statistics
+	- cgc.gff - a superset of gene calls, each tagged with the gene caller(s) that made the call
+	- gene-call subsets:  consensus, common-core
-	Annotation output files: phate_sequenceAnnotation_main.out/gff - Integrated annotation results in tabbed and GFF formats.
+	- Annotation output files: phate_sequenceAnnotation_main.out/gff - Integrated annotation results in tabbed and GFF formats.
-* Intermediate files: gene and protein sequences formatted for CompareGeneProfiles processing.
+	- Intermediate files: gene and protein sequences formatted for CompareGeneProfiles processing.
-* Log files
+	- Log files

-The auto-generated myGenomeName_phate.config file, to record exactly how you configured the pipeline for the current run (genome).
+	- The auto-generated myGenomeName_phate.config file, to record exactly how you configured the pipeline for the current run (genome).

 3) CGP\_RESULTS/ directory - Binary genome comparison files, output from CompareGeneProfiles.
 Under each Results\_xxx directory are the results of binary comparisons among genes/proteins of 2 genomes, including report and summary files.

 4) GENOMICS/ directory - Output from genomic comparisons among all input genomes.
 * HOMOLOGY\_GROUPS/ directory: gene and protein fasta files, each containing fasta sequences identified as homologous among genomes; annotations of the sequences per group
 * Files listing:
-	the core genome
+	- the core genome
-	gene/protein correspondences
+	- gene/protein correspondences
-	unmatched genes/proteins ("loners")
+	- unmatched genes/proteins ("loners")
-	mutual best hits
+	- mutual best hits
-	singular best hits
+	- singular best hits
-	paralogs
+	- paralogs

 #### INSTALLATION AND SET-UP CHECKLIST

 * Have you installed multiPhATE either by downloading the zip file from https://github.com/carolzhou/multiPhATE.git or cloning the repository?
 * Have you installed the databases you would like to use with multiPhATE?
-Recall that Phantome and pVOGs are included under Databases/, and that script getDBs.py can assist you in downloading and preparing the databases.
+Recall that Phantome and pVOGs are included under Databases/, and that script dbPrep\_getDBs.py can assist you in downloading and preparing the databases.
-* Have you run makeblastdb on each of your local databases (if this has not already been done by getDBs.py)?
+* Have you run makeblastdb or hmmpress on each of your local databases (if this has not already been done by dbPrep\_getDBs.py)?
 * Have you acquired the dependent codes, either by installing from the provided web addresses or by installing within a Conda environment?
 * Have you created a copy of sample.multiPhate.config and configured it?
 	- added meta-data for each genome to be processed